michael-dobroski/national-voting-system/README.md

 ## How to Run

 Open the project in your favorite IDE.
-Make sure you have the latest version of Python with Pip installed.
+Make sure you have the latest version of Python with PIP installed.

-Then run the following lines of code in the terminal to create a virtual environment and download the necessary packages.
+Then run the following series of commands in the terminal to create a virtual environment and download the necessary packages.

 ```
 py -m venv venv